Tree management and preservation orders

 If you want to fell or prune a tree protected by a TPO or within a conservation area, you will need to seek consent by completing a TPO application form.

-You can contact the planning department to find out whether a particular tree is covered by an order, or whether it's protected because it falls within a conservation area.
+To find out whether a particular tree is covered by an order or whether it's protected because it falls within a conservation area you can contact us.

 5 Clove Crescent